 Fresh Pins can come from:

-- New images and videos that leads to a new blog post or URL
+- New images and videos that lead to a new blog post or URL

-- New images and videos that leads back to an existing blog post or URL
+- New images and videos that lead back to an existing blog post or URL

-When you add new Pins to Pinterest, you want Pinterest to recognize it as a fresh pin.
+When you add new Pins to Pinterest, you want Pinterest to recognize them as a fresh interest pin.
 So make the pin different than something you have already pinned.

 And it’s absolutely fine to use the same URL on multiple pins.